 I clapped a hand on his shoulder.
 “You know better than I do that Hermione can take care of herself just fine without us there.
 She’s probably the only one who could survive alone in the woods out of all three of us, anyway!”
 I said lightly, ignoring the nagging thought at the back of my mind.

 Ron chuckled and replied, “Yeah, you’re right.
-Come on, it’s almost time for Defense!”
+Come on, it’s almost time for Care of Magical Creatures with Hagrid!”

 We jumped down and traipsed back into the castle, book bags slung over our shoulders and our emotions much happier than they had been.
 As we went to the third floor, neither of us noticed a small floating shape behind a suit of armour.